 Our recommendations are made independently through Research & Testing.
 We may receive commissions from purchases made via our links.

-Best Bullet Blenders Tested and Reviewed
+The Best Bullet Blenders Tested and Reviewed

 We've blended, mixed, and pulverized an array of ingredients to bring you the best ranking of bullet blenders on the market.

-The Magic Bullet was the first iteration of this style, introduced in the early 2000s by Homeland Housewares, LLC.
-Since then, the company has expanded the series with a variety of models, to include the extremely popular NutriBullet.
+Bullet blenders are personal-sized kitchen appliances, so named for their compact, cylindrical shapes and rounded tops.
 All bullet blenders have their similarities, but our rigorous testing has revealed that they don’t all live up to their acclaim.
 High ratings on e-commerce platforms don't always equate to superior performance, and some models fail to deliver despite their attractive price tags.

 But never fear!
 We’ve done the groundwork to help you find the best bullet blender.
 The bullet blenders we highlight are exceptional all-rounders, so you’re sure to find one that suits your needs, complements your kitchen, and supports your lifestyle.